cusnaruto/UET_Danmaku/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a bullet hell game, heavily inspired by Touhou Project made by Team Shanghai Alice.
+This is a bullet hell game, heavily inspired by the Touhou Project series made by Team Shanghai Alice.

 This is made for my class's big project, INT2215.